ceccocats/tkDNN/README.md

 ```

 ## FPS Results
-Inference FPS of yolov4 with tkDNN, average of 1200 images with the same dimesion as the input size, on
+Inference FPS of yolov4 with tkDNN, average of 1200 images with the same dimension as the input size, on
   * RTX 2080Ti (CUDA 10.2, TensorRT 7.0.0, Cudnn 7.6.5);
   * Xavier AGX, Jetpack 4.3 (CUDA 10.0, CUDNN 7.6.3, tensorrt 6.0.1 );
   * Tx2, Jetpack 4.2 (CUDA 10.0, CUDNN 7.3.1, tensorrt 5.0.6 );